Programme/Approved Electives for 2023/24

 1) To introduce students to the literature and recent developments in the field of security studies.2) To consolidate study and transferable skills such as critical analysis and creative presentation, which would be necessary for future modules, and in line with the programme assessment strategy and Keeleżs learning principles.

 Intended Learning Outcomes

-10 hours attendance at lectures10 hours attendance at seminars50 hours preparation for the ten plenary seminars, and preparing for the group presentation40 hours reading, analysing, and writing the three applied skills exercises 40 hours researching and writing the essay
+10 hours lectures10 hours seminars30 hours preparation for the lectures and seminars30 hours researching and writing/creating the poster.70 hours researching and writing the essay

 Description of Module Assessment

 PosterThe framework of securitization (language, discourse and practice) will be explored in weeks 1 and 2.
 This framework demonstrates how threats can be produced (through language, discourse, and practice) leading to security practices and policies that are antithetical to democratic norms.
 The theme of the poster will thus follow from this approach to security.
 Each student will choose a security event/topic/challenge, analyse how it emerged, and evaluate how it has affected our political climate.
 These may include pandemics, terrorism, water and resource scarcity, nuclear war, welfare and development, poverty, borders and sovereignty, race and racism, and so forth.
 Preparations for the poster will take place during seminar 6.2: Essay weighted 70%

 1400-word essay chosen from a list of given questionsThe second assessment of this module is a 1400-word essay.
 Students should choose one question from a list of questions provided in the module guide and follow the guidelines of academic writing whilst deploying the Harvard referencing system (all detailed in the module guide).